prebid/prebid.github.io/dev-docs/modules/userId.md

 ## Bidder Adapter Implementation

+If your ID structure is complicated, it is helpful to add tests for `pbjs.getUserIds()`, `pbjs.getUserIdsAsEids()` and `pbjs.getUserIdsAsync()`.

+To add a custom data type for the response of `pbjs.getUserIdsAsEids()`, see other examples within the `createEidsArray` method in [/modules/userId/eid.js](https://github.com/prebid/Prebid.js/blob/master/modules/userId/eids.js).

 ### Prebid.js Adapters

-Bidders that want to support the User ID module in Prebid.js, need to update their bidder adapter to read the indicated bidRequest attributes and pass them to their endpoint.
+Bidders that want to support the User ID module in Prebid.js need to update their bidder adapter to read the indicated bidRequest attributes and pass them to their endpoint.

 {: .table .table-bordered .table-striped }
 | ID System Name | ID System Host | Prebid.js Attr: bidRequest.userId. | EID Source | Example Value |